Henry Wise Wood: Leadership of United Farmers of Alberta

 An earnest student of agrarian reform, he had observed the Alliance and Populist movements in Missouri during the 1890s and after relocating to Canada soon joined the Society for Equity, an early farm association.
 In 1909 the Society for Equity merged with the Alberta Farmers' Association to form the United Farmers of Alberta.
 In 1914 Wood became a director of the UFA; in 1915 he was elected vice-president and was president from 1916 to 1931.

 Class conflict ideology

 Wood became well known as the main theorist and head of the radical Albertan branch of the wave of agrarian discontent that was sweeping Canada at the time.
 He consistently refused to run for office.
 After initial opposition due to past experience with will-fated political farm organizations in the U.S., he backed the United Farmers when they began to engage in direct politics - running for office - and also supported the Progressive Party of Canada and UFA candidates federally.
-Wood's basic ideology was one of supporting farmers' class interests against bankers and industrialists and hope for birth of co=operative society.
+Wood's basic ideology was one of supporting farmers' class interests against bankers and industrialists and hope for birth of cooperative society.
 He put forward new idea of representative government - the concept of "group government" - in which a legislature proportionally representing each sector of the society would replace the existing parliamentary system where political parties represent narrow class interests.